tonstein/imrt/doc/README.md

-# ImRt Documentation
+# Generating an ImRt Documentation

-With this directory a documentation of the ImRt framework can be generated from the source code using the `doxygen` tool.

-## Generating the HTML Documentation

 ### Dependencies